bakonaanlong/Sentiment_Analysis/README.md

 - **Night (18:00–23:59)**: Second-highest (~60 sentiments)
 - **Morning (06:00–11:59)**: Lowest activity (~50 sentiments)

-> **Implication**: Users are most vocal during lunch and post-work hours — ideal windows for response and engagement.
+> **Implication**: Users are most vocal during lunch and post-work hours which ideal windows for response and engagement.

 ---